supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 1. On the **Recent** tab of the **Pipelines** pane, click the **PartsUnlimited** entry, on the **Runs** tab of the **PartsUnlimited** pane, select the most recent run, on the **Summary** pane of the run, scroll down to the bottom, in the **Jobs** section, click **Phase 1** and monitor the job until its successful completion.

-    > **Congratulations** on completing the lab!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review